-Once the ceremonies, connected with the first sightings of Matariki had concluded, a period of celebration began.
-Matariki was a time of rejoicing and celebrating, and a time to enjoy the company of friends and family.
-Dancing, singing, art and games were a key components of the Matariki festival.
+Once the ceremonies connected with the first sightings of Matariki have concluded, the celebrations begin.
+Matariki is a time of rejoicing and celebrating, and a time to enjoy the company of friends and family.
+Dancing, singing, art and games are a key component of the Matariki festival.

-The ceremony is over, so it’s time to celebrate Matariki.
 Here are some great fun activities to share with your friends and family.
+Take me to:

 "Stardust" Thinking Putty